redpanda-data/connect/website/docs/components/processors/lambda.md

 ### `parallel`

-`bool` Whether messages of a batch should be dispatched in parallel.
+Whether messages of a batch should be dispatched in parallel.

+Type: `bool`
+Default: `false`

 ### `function`

-`string` The function to invoke.
+The function to invoke.

+Type: `string`
+Default: `""`

 ### `rate_limit`

-`string` An optional [`rate_limit`](/docs/components/rate_limits/about) to throttle invocations by.
+An optional [`rate_limit`](/docs/components/rate_limits/about) to throttle invocations by.

+Type: `string`
+Default: `""`

 ### `region`

-`string` The AWS region to target.
+The AWS region to target.

+Type: `string`
+Default: `"eu-west-1"`

 ### `endpoint`

-`string` Allows you to specify a custom endpoint for the AWS API.
+Allows you to specify a custom endpoint for the AWS API.

+Type: `string`
+Default: `""`

 ### `credentials`

-`object` Optional manual configuration of AWS credentials to use.
+Optional manual configuration of AWS credentials to use.
 More information can be found [in this document](/docs/guides/aws).

+Type: `object`
+Default: `{"id":"","profile":"","role":"","role_external_id":"","secret":"","token":""}`

 ### `credentials.profile`

-`string` A profile from `~/.aws/credentials` to use.
+A profile from `~/.aws/credentials` to use.

+Type: `string`
+Default: `""`

 ### `credentials.id`

-`string` The ID of credentials to use.
+The ID of credentials to use.

+Type: `string`
+Default: `""`

 ### `credentials.secret`

-`string` The secret for the credentials being used.
+The secret for the credentials being used.

+Type: `string`
+Default: `""`

 ### `credentials.token`

-`string` The token for the credentials being used, required when using short term credentials.
+The token for the credentials being used, required when using short term credentials.

+Type: `string`
+Default: `""`

 ### `credentials.role`

-`string` A role ARN to assume.
+A role ARN to assume.

+Type: `string`
+Default: `""`

 ### `credentials.role_external_id`

-`string` An external ID to provide when assuming a role.
+An external ID to provide when assuming a role.

+Type: `string`
+Default: `""`

 ### `timeout`

-`string` The maximum period of time to wait before abandoning an invocation.
+The maximum period of time to wait before abandoning an invocation.

+Type: `string`
+Default: `"5s"`

 ### `retries`

-`number` The maximum number of retry attempts for each message.
+The maximum number of retry attempts for each message.

+Type: `number`
+Default: `3`